Table of contents

 Additionally, you should name-drop specific software or technical skills you use in your day-to-day job, whether it be Photoshop for graphic design or a working understanding of OSHA safety procedures.

-If you’re analytical, organized and a strategic thinker with an eye for the big picture and deep customer empathy, then this might be the job for you.
+Employers also weave soft skills throughout job descriptions, like so: "If you're analytical, organized, and a strategic thinker with an eye for the big picture and deep customer empathy, then this might be the job for you."

-Organize materials and supplies for all facilities departments, including janitorial, landscaping and maintenance.
+For example, look at this job requirement: "Organize materials and supplies for all facilities departments, including janitorial, landscaping, and maintenance."

 In your work history section, you could add an achievement like:

-Created a system for organizing supplies for a 300-room, multibuilding hospital, reducing waste by 65% and increasing staff output by 20% over a six-month timeframe.
+Created a system for organizing supplies for a 300-room, multibuilding hospital, reducing waste by 65% and increasing staff output by 20% over a six-month time frame.

 Simultaneously, you can mention "organization" in your skills section.

-Another example is if the job description for a server position says they expect their employees to build rapport with guests.
 In that case, one way to show you can do this might be to list interpersonal skills in your resume skills section.
 Then, in the job history section of your resume, point out a time you were recognized for building relationships with clients, which resulted in increased sales and customer retention.

 Finally, let's talk about transferable skills.